ahan8927/mylittleplanet/README.md

 * Spinning Planet
 * Surface viewer?
 * bomb
+* Procedural Generation
   * solar system view
     * Orbiting planets youve created.
-* galaxy view
+  * galaxy view (will render the count of all users)
+    * zooming to a solar system will render a random user
     * scroll outside solar system to visit other user's systems to see thier planet creations.
 * add moon

 ## Technologies

 * React
-* Redux
+* Reacte-Router-Dom
 * Material - UI???? maybe
 * Flask
 * Alembic